MagicianJeff/MyEE551project/README.md

 Purposals
 ----
 QR code (Quick Response Code) is the trademark for a type of matrix barcode.
 QR code has become an integral part of our daily lives.
 This project uses Python to generate common two-dimensional code based on MyQR.
-Moreover, this project also contains some landscaping functions of the QR code.
+Moreover, this project also contains some landscaping functions to create art QR code.

 Basic Freatures
 ---